Growth Mindset for Kids

 The biggest part of a growth mindset is the concept of ‘yet.’

-A child that naturally has a growth mindset, understands that they may not immediately grasp a skill or a concept, but every time they try and seemingly ‘fail,’ they understand that failure is not failure, but an opportunity to learn.
+A child that naturally has this down understands that they may not immediately grasp a skill or a concept, but every time they try and seemingly ‘fail,’ they understand that failure is not failure, but an opportunity to learn.

-We can encourage our children to embrace a growth mindset, when they encounter something that is difficult with phrases such as these;
+We can encourage our children to embrace more growth, when they encounter something that is difficult with phrases such as these;

 “I love your effort!”